openstack/kolla-ansible/doc/source/user/operating-kolla.rst

 ------------------

 The Zed release adds support for Ubuntu Jammy 22.04 as a host operating system.
-Ubuntu Jammy 22.04 support will also be addeed to a Yoga stable release.
-Ubuntu Focal 20.04 users upgrading from Yoga should first upgrade OpenStack containers to Zed, which uses the Ubuntu Jammy 22.04 base container image.
-Hosts should then be upgraded to Ubuntu Jammy 22.04.
+Ubuntu Jammy 22.04 support was also added to the Yoga stable release.
+Ubuntu Focal 20.04 users upgrading from Yoga can thus directly upgrade to Ubuntu Jammy 22.04 on the host and then upgrade to the Zed release.

 CentOS Stream 8
 ---------------